 After you add the Promoted Products rendering to a page, you must configure it.
 You create a Product List and configure the Promoted Products rendering to display it.

 You enable lazy loading to make a Show More button appear underneath a list of products, as illustrated in the previous screenshot of the Promoted Products rendering.
 When a visitor to your storefront clicks Show More, more items are loaded and displayed in the list.
-This is an alternative to using multiple pages to display the list.
+This is an alternative to displaying a fixed number of items at a time.